11 Signs Your High Sex Drive Might Be Unhealthy & A Sign Of Sex Addiction

 7. It's Causing Stress In Your Relationship

-While you can hope for a partner with an equally high sex drive, it's not guaranteed your desires will match up perfectly with those of your SO.
-When they don't, Steinberg tells me it can cause stress and arguments in your relationship.
-(Keep in mind, however, that the mismatch might also have to do with your partner's low libido and not necessarily your "addiction.")
+While you can hope for a partner with an equally high sex drive, it's not guaranteed your desires will match up perfectly.
+When they don't, Steinberg says it can cause stress and arguments in your relationship, as one of you is never getting what they want.

 8. It's All You Can Think About